quatrope/astroalign/docs/index.rst

 Astroalign documentation
 ========================

-**ASTROALIGN** is a simple package that will try to align two stellar astronomical images, especially when there is no WCS information available.
+**ASTROALIGN** is a simple package that will try to register (align) two stellar astronomical images, especially when there is no WCS information available.

 It does so by finding similar 3-point asterisms (triangles) in both images and estimating the affine transformation between them.